cokasio/PrismIntelligence/README.md

 ## Troubleshooting

+### AI Service Timeouts

+If you experience frequent timeouts when interacting with the AI service, it's possible that you're hitting the rate limits of your API plan.
+The free or lower-tier plans for services like Anthropic's Claude have stricter limits on the number of requests you can make in a given period.

+If you suspect this is the case, you should:

+1.  **Check your API plan:** Log in to your Anthropic account and check your current plan and usage.
+2.  **Upgrade your plan:** If you're consistently hitting the rate limits, you may need to upgrade to a higher-tier plan.
+3.  **Implement batching:** If you're sending many small prompts in quick succession, consider batching them into a single, larger API call.
+This can help you stay within the rate limits and may also be more cost-effective.

 ### Common Issues and Solutions

 Even well-designed systems encounter occasional issues, especially during initial deployment and setup phases.
 Understanding common problems and their solutions helps you resolve issues quickly and maintain system reliability.